Strongly lensed candidates from the HSC transient survey: Results and discussion

-HSCJ100319+021447 shows a possible tidal feature around the top-right, and the possible tidal event could be the reason for the variable brightness.
+HSCJ100319+021447 shows a possible tidal feature around the top right, and the possible tidal event could be the reason for the variable brightness given previous studies that indicate mergers could trigger AGN activity and show tidal features (e.g. \citealt{ellison_merger}, \citealt{silverman_merger}, \citealt{capelo_merger}, \citealt{commerford_merger}, \citealt{stemo_merger}).
 Moreover, \textsc{Chitah} identifies the blue trait around this possible tidal feature as the lensed images in HSCJ100319+021447, hence the misidentification of HSCJ100319+021447.

-HSCJ095904+014812 is classified as a supernova in the internal HSC transient catalog, and it exploded during the survey period in Table~\ref{tab:HSC_epochs}, resulting in the substantial effective region areas.
+HSCJ095904+014812 is classified as a supernova in the internal HSC transient catalogue, and it exploded during the survey period in Table~\ref{tab:HSC_epochs}, resulting in the substantial effective region areas.
 Furthermore, the blue features in HSCJ095904+014812 are likely star-forming regions of a spiral galaxy, and these blue features cause the misidentification from \textsc{Chitah}.
-HSCJ095949+014141 is also classified as a supernova in the internal HSC transient catalog.
-While HSCJ095949+014141 appears as binary, \textsc{Chitah} misidentifies it as a lens because of the color gradient in the bottom-right object (so part of the object is mistaken as lensed features) or imperfect PSF matching.
+HSCJ095949+014141 is also classified as a supernova in the internal HSC transient catalogue.
+While HSCJ095949+014141 appears to be binary, \textsc{Chitah} misidentifies it as a lens because of the colour gradient in the bottom-right object (so part of the object is mistaken as lensed features) or imperfect PSF matching.
+Additionally, when checking the difference images and the effective regions of both HSCJ095904+014812 and HSCJ095949+014141, we found three stages: (1) before the exploding epochs, nothing was visible in the difference images and the corresponding effective region areas were also zero; (2) the effective region areas increased suddenly and significantly in an epoch, and continued to increase afterwards; (3) after the effective region areas reached a maximum in an epoch, the effective region areas started to decrease.
+These three stages are similar to a supernova, indicating that the effective region (Eq.~\ref{eq:eff_mask}) can also be used for the detection of supernovae.
+The combination of the variability-based selection and \textsc{Chitah} is even possible for the detection of lensed supernovae, though the detection might happen at a much later time after the explosion.